 Kathleen French is a single working mother with four children.
 Michael Konopka is a single dad with a special-needs child.
 Shailey Ovard is a mother determined to break the cycle of her drug addiction.
 Each of them is living with their children at The Road Home family shelter in Midvale, Utah.
 Each wants the same thing — a safe and affordable home of their own.

-KUED follows these three Utah families to shed light on the complicated issues they face in a new half-hour documentary, A Home of Their Own, that is part of KUED’s Homeless in Utah Project.
-The film airs Monday, February 26 at 8:00 p.m. followed by a repeat of the KUED program, Homeless at the End at 8:30 p.m.
+KUED follows these three Utah families to shed light on the complicated issues they face in this half-hour documentary, A Home of Their Own, that is part of KUED’s Homeless in Utah Project.

 Hundreds of Utah families become homeless every year.
 Since 2009, the number of homeless families in the state has increased by 17 percent.
 Poverty, domestic violence, lack of affordable housing, drug addiction, and untreated mental illness all contribute to the increase in homelessness.
 A single life crisis such as losing a job, being evicted from an apartment, or an expensive medical bill can force a family into an emergency shelter — which can be traumatic for both parents and children.